You can call me a scorned woman and you won’t be wrong.

 It was not faith o, he strongly believed he had no problem, as in there was nothing wrong with his sperm, he could father children.
 I didn’t know he had based his so called faith on an event that was unfolding but I wasn’t aware of at that time.

 What was the event?
-Apparently, he had a girlfriend, one small girl in the university who had been deceiving him or maybe I should say both of them have been deceiving each other.
+Apparently, he had a girlfriend, one small girl in the university who had been deceiving him or maybe I should say both of them had been deceiving each other.

 Why did I say that?
 Wait now, you are in a hurry, let me explain.